-Just over 2 (±1) percent of the apartments completed are not in the scope of the survey for the purpose of measuring absorption rates or characteristics and include time-sharing units, continuing care retirement units, and turnkey units (privately built for and sold to local public housing authorities subsequent to completion).
+About 3 (±2) percent of the apartments completed are not in the scope of the survey for the purpose of measuring absorption rates or characteristics and include time-sharing units, continuing care retirement units, and turnkey units (privately built for and sold to local public housing authorities subsequent to completion).
 The data on privately financed units include privately owned housing subsidized by State and local government.